Everything PR News

 The Singapore Communications Stack

-The country runs five disciplines as a single stack.
-Each layer reinforces the one above it.
+Five disciplines run as a single stack.
+Each layer reinforces the one above.

 3. National champions.
 Temasek, GIC, DBS, Singapore Airlines, Singtel, ST Engineering — quasi-sovereign brands whose communications work is investor-grade by default.